 - use PLINK to convert it to PACKEDPED

-- convert the latest AADR v66 dataset with convertf to PACKEDANCESTRYMAP by setting up a parameter file and waiting around an hour
+- convert the latest AADR v66 dataset with convertf to PACKEDANCESTRYMAP by setting up a parameter file and waiting at least an hour

 - convert your own PLINK-derived PACKEDPED dataset to PACKEDANCESTRYMAP